 CDR Processor (to be installed later)

 Update REGEDIT values.
-There are some REGEDIT values that need to be updated manually:
+There are chcce REGEDIT values that need to be updated manually:

 For any services that have a login specified, update the username/password to the service-specific username/password (SQL Login specified earlier).